theopn/theopn.github.io/README.md

 # No longer relevant due to the use of GitHub action - building HTML/CSS contents in /public directory
 hugo -D
-hugo -t terminal # If config.yml does not specify the "theme" variable
+hugo -t terminal # If config.toml does not specify the "theme" variable
 ```

 ## Directory Structure